 Understanding tuition and fees you'll have to pay to attend Blue Mountain College allows you to prepare financially for 4-6 years.
 Look at the figures following to know how Blue Mountain College's cost measures up to other colleges and if you should arrange for tuition increases.

 How do Fees & Tuition at Blue Mountain College Compare to Other Schools?

 How Much Will Tuition & Fees Be for Blue Mountain College?

-In the 2017 - 2018 school year, full time undergrads at Blue Mountain College were billed $11,760, prior to modifications for financial need.
+In the 2018 - 2019 school year, full time undergrads at Blue Mountain College were billed $11,760, prior to modifications for financial need.
 From this total, the cost of tuition was $9,990.
 The remaining $1,770 represents additional fees.
 Find out more about the net price.

 Unlike public colleges, Blue Mountain College does not offer a tuition discount to in-state students.

 Blue Mountain College tuition and fees is the amount billed to undergrads for one academic year, not including room and board.
 Then again, most students will end up spending below full tuition after getting financial aid along with other reductions.